 Building MCP servers

-2. list_tools / list_resources / list_prompts, client asks what's available
+2. list_tools / list_resources / list_prompts, the client asks "what do you offer?" and the server answers.

 import { Server } from "@modelcontextprotocol/sdk/server/index.js";